Need Professional Help?

 2023-05-30_14-16-27.png

-3. Enter a name for the expense and select whether the expense will be entered as a dollar amount, as a percentage of overall revenue, or as a percentage of a specific revenue stream:
+4. Select whether the expense will be entered as a dollar amount, as a percentage of overall revenue, or as a percentage of a specific revenue stream:

 name expense percent of revenue.png

-4. Choose your method for forecasting this expense.
+5. Choose your method for forecasting this expense.
 If you are forecasting a dollar amount, you will have the options for a Constant amount, Varying amounts over time, and a One-time amount entry.
 If you are forecasting this expense as a percentage of overall revenue or a specific revenue stream, you will see options to enter either constant or varying percentage expenses:

 forecast constant varying or one time detail.png